circleci/circleci-docs/jekyll/_cci2/env-vars.md

           name: "What branch am I on?"
           command: echo ${CIRCLE_BRANCH}
       - run:
-          name: "What branch am I on?"
+          name: "What branch am I on now?"
           command: echo $CIRCLE_BRANCH # Note: you can interpolate vars with or without brackets
       - run:
           name: "What was my custom environment variable?"